Author: Jackie Stapleton

 The section that stood out to me was this – the organization shall determine the interested parties that are relevant to the quality management system.
 I really like that word – relevant.
 If, when we are building our quality management system, we identify our existing or past customers as a separate interested party from new customers or prospects, we can then put in place procedures to continue to engage and ensure that we are continually identifying, understanding and providing their specific requirements.
 This would go a long way to assisting an organization in ensuring that existing or past customers are never forgotten.
 This would ensure that they receive the special attention they deserve and are not taken for granted.

 I’ll learn from this lesson for myself and my own business as well as the business’ I audit.
 I’ll ‘build a bridge’ and get over my own personal experience and take-away the positives that I have learnt as well as share them with anyone that will listen.

-*The discount applies to selected courses containing competencies equivalent to Exemplar Global AU, TL, QM, EM, HP, OH & OH 45001 only.
-Offer is not valid for bridging courses or courses aligned with Nationally Recognised Competency Units (BSB's).
+*The discount applies to selected courses containing Exemplar Global AU, TL, QM, EM, HP, OH & OH 45001 competencies only.
+Offer is not valid for bridging courses, professional development or courses aligned with Nationally Recognised Competency Units (BSB's).